 To earn academic credit, you can choose from the following options:

-IVHQ’s partnership with the University of Montana in the United States allows us to provide academic credit to volunteers who have completed an IVHQ volunteer program.
+IVHQ’s partnerships with the University of Montana and Warren Wilson College in the United States allows us to provide academic credit to volunteers who have completed an IVHQ volunteer program.
 This is available across all of our volunteer abroad programs.

 How it works:

 - Volunteers interested in earning credit select the ‘Course Credit’ add-on in their MyIVHQ portal after registering for their chosen program.